What DFW listeners can still monitor today

 March 2026 Database Update

-Our analysis of the North Texas Interoperable Radio Network revealed a significant encryption expansion affecting communities across the DFW metroplex:
+An analysis of the North Texas Interoperable Radio Network found a broad encryption expansion across the DFW metroplex:

 59+ Encrypted Talkgroups